20 Female Patriots of the American Revolution

 Jane McCrea

-Jane McCrea was a young woman whose tragic death in 1777 became a powerful symbol for the Patriot cause.
-She was engaged to a Loyalist officer serving with British General John Burgoyne’s advancing army.
-While traveling to join her fiancé near Fort Edward, New York, she was captured by Native American allies of the British.
-Accounts differ on whether she was killed deliberately or died during a struggle, but her body was later found with multiple wounds, and her scalp had been taken.
+Jane McCrea was a 23-year-old woman whose death at the hands of Native Americans in 1777 became a rallying point for the Patriot cause.
+She was engaged to a Loyalist officer with the British General John Burgoyne’s army, which was advancing upstate New York.
+She was on her way to meet her fiancé near Fort Edward, NY, when Burgoyne’s Native American allies captured her.
+It is not known if she was killed by them or died during a struggle, but her body was found with several wounds and her scalp was missing.

 Mary Draper

-Mary Draper was a Massachusetts widow who turned her home into a hub of support for the Continental Army.
-As the war disrupted daily life and supplies grew scarce, she used her household resources to aid soldiers passing through her area.
-Draper melted down her family’s pewter dishes to make bullets and gave away food, clothing, and blankets to men in need.
-Her actions were motivated by deep patriotism and a belief that every citizen had a role to play in the struggle for liberty.
+Mary Draper was a Massachusetts widow who used her household to support the Continental Army during the Revolutionary War.
+As the war interfered with daily life and shortages became common, she used her own supplies to help the men who passed through her region.
+Draper melted her family’s pewter dishes to create bullets for the fighting men and provided food, clothing, and blankets to the many needy soldiers that she encountered.
+Her patriotism was intense, and she believed that all citizens had a duty to fight for their liberty.

 Catharine Littlefield Greene

-Sally St. Clair is remembered in legend as a woman who disguised herself as a man to fight for the Patriot cause during the American Revolution.
-Believed to have joined a South Carolina regiment, she reportedly kept her identity hidden from her fellow soldiers as she fought alongside them in defense of liberty.
-According to local accounts, she was deeply in love with a soldier and chose to enlist so she could remain close to him on the battlefield.
+Sally St. Clair was a woman who allegedly disguised herself as a man to fight for the Patriot cause during the Revolutionary War.
+Legend has it that Sally joined a regiment in South Carolina and that she kept her true identity a secret from the other soldiers.
+As a member of the regiment, she was able to fight alongside them in the defense of liberty.
+Local lore claims that she was in love with a soldier and joined the army so that she could be near him in battle.

 Prudence Cummings Wright